dward2/BME547/Lectures/variable_scope.md

     return
 ```
 The `global` keyword tells the function that `a` and `b` are global variables,
-and so any use of those variables will impact the global variable, rather than
+and so any use of those variables will use the global variable, rather than
 create a local variable.
 The output for this modified code is as follows:
 ```
 a defined as 5 in variable_definition